mastorm/capturedcontext.dev/_posts/testPost.md

 ---
 title: This is a test post
-teaser: this will show on the frontpage to tease usage of things
+excerpt: this will show on the frontpage to tease usage of things
+date: '2021-05-21'
 ---

 # this is a testpost